nl-design-system/mijnoverheid/components/tab-set/docs/content-guidelines.md

-# Tabs

-## Content guidelines
+# Content guidelines

-### TabLabel content

-Should contain short text which summarizes and/or categorizes the content of the corresponding TabPanel content.
-Example: 'Personal Information'

-### TabPanel content

-Should contain the content summarized by the TabLabel.
-Example: Information and/or interactions specific for the category described by the TabLabel.
+Tabs can be used to reflect a categorisation of information, where one category can be viewed at the same time.

+Tabs are not optimal for browsing or exploring information.
+For that purpose better choose one of the alternatives.

+Tabs should only be used when the user is likely to know or predict the names/content of the tabs (like in frequently used functions or admin environments)